octoenergy/public-conventions/python.md

 This keeps the module namespace cleaner and less like to have accidental collisions.
 It also makes the module more concise and readable.

+## Application logic in interface layer

+Interface code like view modules and management command classes should contain no application logic.
+It should all be extracted into other modules so other "interfaces" can call it if they need to.

+The role of interface layers is simply to translate transport-layer requests (like HTTP requests) into domain requests.
+And similarly, translate domain responses into transport responses (eg convert an application exception into a error HTTP response).

+A useful thought exercise to go through when adding code to a view is to imagine needing to expose the same functionality via a REST API or a management command.
+Would anything need duplicating from the view code?
+If so, then this tells you that there's logic in the view layer that needs extracting.